DevExpress/testcafe-examples/examples/pass-parameters-to-tests/README.md

 * a JavaScript object
 * an environment variable

-Before the test execution, two parameters are loaded from the `.json` and `.js` files with an [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) statement.
+Before test execution, two parameters are loaded from the `.json` and `.js` files with an [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) statement.
 The third parameter is set as an environment variable with the [process.env](https://nodejs.org/api/process.html#process_process_env) property.

-For each test, the `test.page` method sets the initial page.
+The `test.page` method sets the initial page for each test.
 The page URL is passed as its parameter.
 Then, a `clientFunction` obtains the [File URL](https://nodejs.org/api/url.html#url_url_pathtofileurl_path) of the current page, and the `t.expect.eql` method compares this value to the full path calculated based on the specified parameter.

 ## TestCafe Functions and Methods Used in This Example